Poverty is one of the biggest obstacles to educating Idaho’s children and young adults.

 About Devin Bodkin

-Reporter Devin Bodkin covers education issues in East Idaho.
-He is a former high school English teacher who specializes in stories about charter schools and educating students who live in poverty.
+EdNews assistant editor and reporter Devin Bodkin is a former high school English teacher who specializes in stories about charter schools and educating students who live in poverty.
+He lives and works in East Idaho.
 Follow Devin on Twitter @dsbodkin.
 He can be reached by email at [email protected].